 Maternal and Pregnancy Resources

 - Best Start Grant and Best Start Foods – Pregnancy and Baby Payment – Stakeholders Toolkit

 - Eating well in pregnancy – First Steps Nutrition Trust

-- Folic Acid: Before and during pregnancy – NHS Health Scotland – Available from HIRS Library – Code: PRE 12/L
+- Folic Acid: Before and during pregnancy – Public Health Scotland – Available from HIRS Library – Code: PRE 12/L

 - Healthy Start – Visit the health professionals webpage for more information.